Jet ski

-A personal watercraft (PWC)—sometimes referred to as a Jet Ski (despite this being a specific product line by Kawasaki) or water scooter—is a primarily recreational watercraft that is designed to carry a small number of occupants, who sit or stand on top of the craft, not within the craft as in a boat.
+A personal watercraft (PWC)—often referred to as a jet ski or jetski, after the product line by Kawasaki, or water scooter—comically referred to as a boater-cycle, is a primarily recreational watercraft that is designed to carry a small number of occupants, who sit or stand on top of the craft, not within the craft as in a boat.

-Prominent brands of PWCs include Kawasaki (Jet Ski), Sea-Doo, Yamaha, and Taiga.
+Personal watercraft are often referred to by the brand names of Kawasaki's Jet Ski, Yamaha's WaveRunner, BRP's Sea-Doo, Elaqua's E-PWC and Honda's AquaTrax.

 PWCs have two style categories.
 The first and the most popular is a compact runabout, typically holding no more than two or three people, who mainly sit on top of the watercraft as one does when riding an ATV or snowmobile.
-The second style is a "stand-up" type, typically built for only one occupant who operates the watercraft standing up as in riding a motorized scooter; it is often used more for doing tricks, racing, and in competitions.
+The second style is a "stand-up" type, typically built for only one occupant who operates the watercraft standing up as in riding a kick scooter; it is often used more for doing tricks, racing, and in competitions.
 Both styles have an inboard engine driving a pump-jet that has a screw-shaped impeller to create thrust for propulsion and steering.
 Most are designed for two or three people, though four-passenger models exist.
 Many of today's models are built for more extended use and have the fuel capacity to make long cruises, in some cases even beyond 100 miles.

-Personal watercraft are often referred by the trademarked brand names of Kawasaki (Jet Ski), Yamaha (WaveRunner), Bombardier (Sea-Doo), Elaqua (E-PWC) and Honda (AquaTrax).

 Personal watercraft boat conversion kits exist as Waveboats.

-The United States Coast Guard defines a personal watercraft, amongst other criteria, as a jet-drive boat less than 12 ft long.
+The United States Coast Guard defines a personal watercraft, among other criteria, as a jet-drive boat less than 12 ft long.
 There are many larger "jetboats" not classed as PWCs, some more than 40 ft long.